 Even if I am a black and white photographer, color plays a big role in why I’m attracted to these art currents I was talking about so far.

 Somehow my need to create (en)Visionography comes also from my memories about these modern currents and the desire I always had, from when I was a teenager, to voice my opinions about art in a personal way.

 (en)Visionography, as a reaction to traditional photography, and the fact that I’m aiming through it to talk about a new kind of photography, a photography closer to art, a photography that finds its inspiration not in the outer world and the subject photographed, but in the artist himself, can be compared with these artists’ reactions to what was happening before them in art, and to their need to make art more profound and more meaningful.
 And what can be more meaningful than talking about the human side of the world as each of us experiences it?

 I never looked at art as a spectator.
-I always felt as a participant in the world of art, with my drawing work, my architectural design work and my photography too.
+I always felt like a participant in the world of art, with my drawing work, my architectural design work, and my photography too.
 I may not have been able to admit it from the beginning, because admitting and realizing that you are an artist is one of the most difficult things in our society that relies on material concepts rather than spiritual ones, but I always felt it and always acted on it, even when it wasn’t in my best interest.
 Related to how one feels as an artist, I am talking about this more in my article About Creating Art and Fine Art Photography.
 Among others, you can find there the answer to the question if artists are crazy.